 Pure ductal prostate cancer is rare (0.4%), more common are both ductal and acinar differentiation in the specimen.
 Ductal prostate cancer arrises from the prostatic ducts and shows often an exophytic growth into the urethra causing hematuria or obstructive micturition disorders.
 Since ductal prostate cancer show a decreased secretion of PSA, diagnosis is often made too late.
 In addition, ductal adenocarcinomas are more likely to be poorly differentiated with an unfavorable prognosis.

 Urothelial carcinoma of the prostate:

 1–4% of prostate cancers present as primary urothelial cancer of the prostatic urethra without manifestation of the bladder.
 Urothelial carcinoma of the prostate with stromal invasion harbour a poor prognosis, 20% have metastasized.
-More common and with better prognosis are superficial urothelial carcinomas of the prostatic urethra without stromal invasion together with urothelial carcinoma of the bladder.
+More common and with better prognosis are superficial urothelial carcinomas of the prostatic urethra without stromal invasion, often as recurrence or progression from bladder carcinoma.

 Squamous carcinoma of the prostate:

 Primary squamous carcinoma of the prostate is rare and with poor prognosis, median survival time is around 24 months.
 Patients develop osteolytic bone metastases without rising PSA, hormone treatment is ineffective.
 More common and important for differential diagnosis is the squamous transformation of prostate cancer during hormone therapy.